 Nope.
 UNHCR just published its most recent Global Trends document on June 20—World Refugee Day.
 According to the research, the global population of forcibly displaced people increased by 2.3 million in 2018.
 That translates to one person being forcibly displaced every two seconds.

 About half of the displaced people are children under 18—and approximately 138,600 (but probably even more) are unaccompanied or separated from their parents.
 At 70.8 million, the global population of forcibly displaced people is at a record high.
-It’s so high, in fact, that there are more people who are being displaced each year than who are being born.

 Why are so many people being forcibly displaced?